contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 #### Step 2b: Download the Contiv release bundle on the master node

-Note that this step is different from the Docker Swarm tutorial.
+Note that this step is different from the Legacy Swarm tutorial.
 This installation is run on the master node itself and not from a different installer host.

 ```
 $ cd cluster